-HELDWORK: 2016 Lost Crops Survey 2010 and 2011, Summer Archaeobotany Workshop at the Center for American Archeology, Kampsville 2010, Summer Flotation recovery at the Berry Site, Catawba County, North Carolina 2008, Summer Flotation recovery, feature excavation, and supervision of paleoethnobotanical research at the Berry Site, Catawba County, North Carolina 2007, Summer Flotation recovery at the Berry Site, Catawba County, North Carolina 2006, July Site Survey and Ethnobotanical Reconnaissance, Southern Chihuahua, Mexico 2006, June Flotation Recovery at the Berry Site, North Carolina 2003, November Excavations at the Wallace Bottom site, Arkansas County, Arkansas 2001, Summer Fields of Cahokia Survey, St. Clair, Co., Illinois 1998 and 1999, (Summers) Consultant at Cerro Juanaqueña Chihuahua, NSF-funded research 1997 and 1998 Consultant at Cañada de Cochiti, Univ. of New Mexico Field School site 1996, Summer Excavations at the Routh Site, Tensas Parish, Lousisiana 1992, Summer Test Excavations at the Blackwater, Jollly, and Emerson sites in Tensas Parish, Louisiana 1991, Summer Work at sites in Louisiana, Texas, and Oklahoma 1991, Spring Excavations at Mound 1, Cahokia, Illinois.
+I ILLD WORK.
+2016 Lost Crops Survey, with Natalie Mueller, Maggie Spivey, and Elizabeth Horton 2010 and 2011, Summer Archaeobotany Workshop at the Center for American Archeology, Kampsville 2010, Summer Flotation recovery at the Berry Site, Catawba County, North Carolina 2008, Summer Flotation recovery, feature excavation, and supervision of paleoethnobotanical research at the Berry Site, Catawba County, North Carolina 2007, Summer Flotation recovery at the Berry Site, Catawba County, North Carolina 2006, July Site Survey and Ethnobotanical Reconnaissance, Southern Chihuahua, Mexico 2006, June Flotation Recovery at the Berry Site, North Carolina 2003, November Excavations at the Wallace Bottom site, Arkansas County, Arkansas 2001, Summer Fields of Cahokia Survey, St. Clair, Co., Illinois 1998 and 1999, (Summers) Consultant at Cerro Juanaqueña Chihuahua, NSF-funded research project 1997 and 1998 Consultant at Cañada de Cochiti, Univ. of New Mexico Field School site 1996, Summer Excavations at the Routh Site, Tensas Parish, Lousisiana 1992, Summer Test Excavations at the Blackwater, Jollly, and Emerson sites in Tensas Parish, Louisiana 1991, Summer Work at sites in Louisiana, Texas, and Oklahoma 1991, Spring Excavations at Mound 1, Cahokia, Illinois.
 As instructor of Excavation Techniques (Anthro.
 390) 1989, Summer Excavations at the Osceola Site, Louisiana.
-Project Paleoethnobotanist for the Harvard Univ.
-Peabody Museum Coles Creek Subsistence Expedition 1988, Summer Visits to conduct flotation at the Toltec Mounds Site in Arkansas and the Josh Paulk Site in Louisiana 1981, Summer Excavations at Huntsville Mounds (Season Two); Asst. to Field School Director, Arkansas Arch.
+Project Paleoethnobotanist for the Harvard UnivPeabody Museum Coles Creek Subsistence Expedition 1988, Summer Visits to conduct flotation at the Toltec Mounds Site in Arkansas and the Josh Paulk Site in Louisiana 1981, Summer Excavations at Huntsville Mounds (Season Two); Asst. to Field School Director, Arkansas Arch.
 Survey 1980, Summer Excavations at the Huntsville Mounds Site, NW Arkansas; Asst. to Field School Director, Arkansas Archeological Survey 1978-1980 Site survey and testing as regular part of job (Asst.
-Survey Archeologist, Arkansas Archaeological Survey) 1975, Summer Survey of the Mimbres River Valley, New Mexico; Crew member for the Mimbres Foundation 1974, Spring Survey of prairie zone in central Illinois Crew member for the Foundation for Illinois Archaeology 1972, Fall Survey of Matagorda Bay, Texas; Project Director for the Texas Archeological Survey 1971, Summer Excavations at Gomolava, Yugoslavia; Crew member for the Museum of Vojvodina courtesy appointment in the Department of Biology
+Survey Archeologist, Arkansas Archeological Survey) 1974, Summer Survey of the Mimbres River Valley, New Mexico; Crew member for the Mimbres Foundation 1974, Spring Survey of prairie zone in central Illinois.
+Crew member for the Foundation for Illinois Archaeology (later known as Center for American Archeology) 1972, Fall Survey of Matagorda Bay.
+Project Dir. for the Texas Archaeological Survey 1971, Summer Excavations at Gomolava, Yugoslavia; Crew member for the Museum of Vojvodina r, Department of Anthropology, Washington University in St. Louis, with courtesy appointment in the Department of Biology e Professor, Department of Anthropology, Washington Univ. in St Louis Professor, Department of Anthropology, Washington Univ. in St Louis Assistant Professor and Visiting Curator, of Anthropology, Univ. of Michigan